 This post is for my son, Ben, and other young leaders graduating high school and heading to college.
 I’ve collected advice from seasoned leaders across the globe.
 If you aren’t headed to college, please comment with your advice, and pass the post along to an aspiring young leader.

-Annette Schmeling, VP of Student Development at University of Dayton, suggests making a specific plan.
+Annette Schmeling, VP of Student Development at the University of Dayton, suggests making a specific plan.

 - Focus first on Academic Success